 Though a rotary vane compressor has a simpler design and almost double the life expectancy, screw compressors boast more advantages.
 In regard to turndown rates, speed range limitations, and even energy demand, rotary screw compressor technology advancements and innovations have given them a clear performance advantage in this new era of smart factories.

 In high-pressure applications (let’s say above 70 PSI), a screw compressor can usually do the same work as a rotary vane far more efficiently.
 The initial costs are usually quite similar along with the maintenance costs, so in most cases, you should opt for a rotary screw.

-As rotary vane compressors rely on centrifugal force to operate, they’re at a disadvantage as their maximum speed is limited to approximately a third of that for screw compressors.
+As a rotary vane compressor relies on centrifugal force to operate, they’re at a disadvantage as their maximum speed is limited to approximately a third of that of screw compressors.
 It is at this maximum speed that rotary vane compressor technology is most likely to wear and subsequently fail.

 Approximately at speeds of 500 RPM and below, there will be a lack of force for the vane to seal against the stator casing, this will lead to the compressor running unloaded and eventually coming to a halt.

 This is certainly where the rotary screw speed control advantages are evident, as they do not suffer such consequences, and instead, can match demand fluctuations without energy penalty.